Philomena (film): Awards

 The film and its cast and crew have earned several award nominations, including four Academy Award nominations and four British Academy Film Award nominations.
-Dench and Coogan received nominations for Best Actress and Best Actor, respectively, at the British Independent Film Awards.
-Dench also garnered nominations for Best Actress from the Broadcast Film Critics Association, London Film Critics' Circle, Satellite Awards and Screen Actors Guild Awards.
-Philomena garnered three nominations at the 71st Golden Globe Awards, and also won the David di Donatello for Best European Film.
+At the British Independent Film Awards, Dench and Coogan were nominated Best Actress and Best Actor, respectively.
+Along with her lifetime fifth Oscar nomination for Best Actress, Philomena saw Dench nominated Best Actress by the Broadcast Film Critics Association, London Film Critics' Circle, Satellite Awards and Screen Actors Guild Awards.
+Philomena garnered three nominations at the 71st Golden Globe Awards, and took home a win, at the 2014 David di Donatello Awards, securing the statuette for Best European Film.

 Historical authenticity

-The film employs artistic licence with the real-life events.
+The film is based on the scandal of forced adoptions in Ireland.
+It employs artistic licence with the real-life events.
 The visual blog Information is Beautiful deduced that, while taking creative licence into account, the film was 70.9% accurate when compared to real-life events due to "the (understandable) dramatic insertion of journalist Martin Sixsmith into the main plot line and big liberties with what Philomena actually knew and didn't know about her lost son".
 Philomena did not accompany Sixsmith to Washington to find her son, and her son's partner was keen to meet her and flew to the UK where they met in Sixsmith's house.

 The film's principal antagonist, Sister Hildegard McNulty, existed in real life but the movie took broad artistic liberty to portray her in a negative light.
 The final scene in which McNulty chastises Philomena for carnality from her wheelchair is fictional.
 McNulty died in 1995, nine years before Sixsmith began his investigation into the Abbey; the two never met in real life.
 Sister Julie Rose, the order's assistant congregational leader, said: "We do feel that the film, even though it is not a documentary, does not tell the whole truth and in many ways is very misleading."
 An archival 1986 RTÉ interview of Sr Hildegarde depicts a woman weeping over many of the mothers who were in her care.

-In a 2009 article for The Guardian, Sixsmith claims that in mid-twentieth-century Ireland, the Catholic church forced unwed mothers in their care to give up their children for adoption.
+In a 2009 article for The Guardian, Sixsmith says that in mid-twentieth-century Ireland, the Catholic church forced unwed mothers in their care to give up their children for adoption.
 Following pressure to do so, a Commission was formed by the Government of Ireland to investigate Mother and Baby Homes in 2015.

 Sixsmith has said that Coogan's portrayal of him shared his "intolerance of injustice in all walks of life", and his admiration for a woman like Philomena who has the strength to rise above this.
 However, he is less angry than his on-screen version and is an agnostic rather than an atheist.